SpecFlowOSS/SpecFlowWiki/Using-SpecFlow-with-CodedUI-API.md

 ### Getting SpecFlow to generate the [CodedUITest] attribute with VS2010 and MSTest

 1. Create a new VS project to generate an assembly that contains the following class.
-This will need to have the have a reference to the `TechTalk.SpecFlow.Generator.dll' in the SpecFlow directory.
+This will need to have the have a reference to the `TechTalk.SpecFlow.Generator.dll` in the SpecFlow directory.
 2. Add the following class to your new VS project
 ```csharp
 namespace My.SpecFlow